 To find out more, visit their website: https://www.smokefreelifeoxfordshire.co.uk/ or phone: 0800 246 1072 or 01865 238 036.
 You can also email them, at: email@example.com.

 All partners perform minor surgery.
 This should first be discussed with your doctor during a normal appointment.

 Advice and all travel immunisations, including Yellow Fever, are available from the practice nurse - however only Yellow Fever is available at the Langford surgery.
 Ideally travel immunisation appointments will be made at least six weeks before and preferably three months, before you intend to travel.
-More information and an online questionnaire are available on the above Travel Vaccinations tab.
+More information and a questionnaire are available on the above Travel Vaccinations tab.

 Influenza and Pneumococcal Injections